David-Haim/concurrencpp/README.md

 }
 ```

-In this example, we created an executor which logs actions like enqeueuing a task or executing it.
+In this example, we created an executor which logs actions like enqueuing a task or executing it.
 We implement the `executor` interface, and we request the runtime to create, store and monitor an instance of it by calling `runtime::make_executor`.
 The rest of the application behaves exactly the same as if we were to use non user-defined executors.
-Do note that in the case of extending `concurrencpp::executor` we need to take care of shutting down the executor ourselves and keep track of its state for future calls to `shutdown`,`shutdown_requested` and `enqueue`.

-### concurrencpp supported platforms
+### Supported platforms
 * Linux (requires clang-9 and above).
 * machOS (requires clang-9 and above).
-* Windows (requires visual studio 2019 and above).
+* Windows (requires Windows 10, visual studio 2019 and above).